Gel Comparison

 Good for first-timersSolid science brand

 30g carbs with a 2:1 glucose-to-fructose ratio.
 Mild citrus flavor ("Original").
 Non-syrupy, jelly-like texture.
-Caffeine version has 30mg (lighter end).
+Caffeine-free base; caffeinated version delivers 100mg.
 Requires 9-10 gels for a 90g/hr marathon.

 GU Energy Gel